d-austen/stumeta2025-website/content/register.md

 # Registration

 *The registration is closed.
-Thank your for your interest*
+Thank you for your interest*

 [//]: # ({{< button link="https://docs.google.com/forms/d/e/1FAIpQLSebekLw6gomseostCuLPs1eVVUzUj6uc0vKreyEZDrQVvv3-w/viewform?usp=sf_link" text="Register here" >}})

-&nbsp;
 ### Information about the registration process
 The registration period starts on 23 February 18:00 CET and closes on 09 March 18:00 CET.